mraible/mongock-docs/content/pages/migration.md

 Please visit the [ChangeLog - version 4](https://www.mongock.io/changelogs) section to access the ChangeLog documentation for Version 4.

-For more information about the reason we have adopted this change, please visit our [faq section](/faq#changelog-deprecation)
+For more information about the reason we have adopted this change, please visit our [FAQ section](/faq#changelog-deprecation)